TheCymaera/minecraft-spider/README.md

 ## Development
 1. Clone or download the repo.
-2. Run Maven `package` to build the plugin.
-The resulting JAR will be in the `target` folder.
+2. Run Gradle `build` or `buildDependents` to build the plugin.
+The JAR will be created in `build/libs`.
-3. For convenience, set up a symlink and add the link to the server `plugins` folder.
+3. To develop on an existing server, create a symlink and add it to the server `plugins` folder.
    - Windows: `mklink /D newFile.jar originalFile.jar`
    - Mac/Linux: `ln -s originalFile.jar newFile.jar `
+4. You can configure hot swapping by following this [tutorial](https://www.youtube.com/watch?v=yQVLT6sDg68).

 ## License
 You may use the plugin and source code for both commercial or non-commercial purposes.